RushilGupta4/IBDP-CS-IA-product/README.md

 <br/>

 ### Google OAuth2 Client
 The product used emails to send OTP to users.
-To do so, the `.env` file in the base directory contains the following 4 environment variables: `emailAddress`, `emailClientId`, `emailClientSecret`, `emailRefreshToken`.
+To do so, the `.env` file in the base directory contains the following 4 environment variables: `emailAddress`, `emailClientId`, `emailClientSecret`, and `emailRefreshToken`.
 However, in the `.env` file provided, these variables will be left blank for security reasons.
-For the product to be functional, a Google OAuth2 client would be needed, with permissions to access a Gmail account.
-The following website can be as a guide:
+A Google OAuth2 client would be needed for the product to be functional, with permission to access a Gmail account.
+The following website can be used as a guide:
 <br/>
 https://developers.google.com/identity/protocols/oauth2